preveira/reading-notes/README.md

 # Home Page

 **Introduction:** Aloha my name is Patrick Kawika Reveira.
-I'm an aspiring Software Development Engineer with a Growth Mindset rooted in positivity and my Christian faith.
-I look to grow better each and everyday in becoming a better person and software developer.
+I'm an aspiring **Software Development Engineer** with a ***Growth Mindset*** rooted in positivity and my Christian faith.
+I look to grow better each and everyday in becominga better person and software developer.

-This website is a collective of the material and teachings that I gather throughout my time at Code Fellows.
+This website is a collective of the material and teachings that I gather throughout my time at *Code Fellows*.

 # Reading Notes